The candida diet is among the worst diets ever conceived.

 Will a keto diet make your candida overgrowth worse?

-On one side you have those saying that a keto diet will make your candida worse.
+On one side you have those saying that being in ketosis makes candida worse.
 Much worse.
 On the other side, they say the low-carb way of eating is your best bet to overcome candida.

 Well, candida is what’s known as a eukaryote.
-Meaning there are mitochondria within its cell nucleus – just like you and I have.
+Meaning there are mitochondria within its cell nucleus – just regular cells in our bodies.
 Bacteria, on the other hand, are prokaryotes.
 You won’t find mitochondria in bacteria.

 This is an incredibly important distinction between yeast and bacteria.
 Your mitochondria can run on either glucose or ketones.
 And because they have similar cells, the same goes for yeast species.